This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Antifreeze or de-icing products can damage your water fountain and can even be toxic to humans and animals.
 If you choose to go this route, though, make sure you look for non-toxic de-icing solutions and follow the manufacturers’ instructions to avoid damaging your fountain.

-Should You Run Your Water Fountain In Winter?
+Should You Run Your Outdoor Water Fountain In Winter?

 Typically, it is recommended that you keep your water fountain running 24/7.
 This is because it is necessary to maintain water circulation and prevent stagnation.